-I became a vegetarian almost a year ago, for many reasons.
+I became a vegetarian almost two years ago, for many reasons.
 However the rest of my family isn’t.
 However one thing is the same, regardless of vegetarian or carnivore, in our home meat (and other animal products) are treated as a luxury, a treat.
 I feel strongly that all beings on this planet should be free from suffering, and that value doesn’t change when it comes to food on my plate.

 CHOOSE ORGANIC WHENEVER YOU CAN

 Thankfully this is something that so many of us are already educated on.
 However I know this can still be a struggle for a lot of us, whether it’s because of availability or price.
 So just do the best you can, when you can.

 Be mindful as you’re maneuvering through the grocery store.
 Pay attention to the labels and information on the packets of things you buy.
 Where did it come from, how was it raised, how has this product been handled?
 Ask questions.
 Now more than ever, we need to be mindful and educated consumers, especially with our food.